User Management: Frequently Asked Questions

 Do I need to contact Support to create a new user for me?

-No. Any Admin user can create a new user account by following the steps in this article.
-The only scenario that requires Support involvement is adding a new email domain that hasn’t previously been used by your organisation — see the note in the Email Settings section above.
+No. Any Admin user can create a new user account by following the steps here.
+The only scenario that requires Support involvement is adding a new email domain that hasn’t previously been used by your organization — see the note in the Email Settings section.

 What should I do after creating a new user to make sure they can log In?